 All dress code above are not only applied when visiting Tanah Lot Temple but others temple in Bali Island.

-As others temple, Tanah Lot also has own anniversary day or Pujawali day or that usually held every 6 months (210 approximately according to Balinese calender).
+As others temple, Tanah Lot also has own anniversary day or Pujawali day or that usually held every 6 months in Balinese Calender (210 days).

 The Pujawali day at the temple fall on Buda Wage (Wednesday), Wuku Langkir precisely that’s about 2 weeks after Galungan Day.

 During the time, Local people will be held Dewa Yadnya Ceremony, that’s a sacred sacrifice that is done sincerely to God (Ida Sang Hyang Widhi).